 The Municipality of Houston.

-300 acres located approximately 7 miles south of Houston.
+Approximately 240 acres located about 7 miles south of Houston.
 The Site is bounded to the north by Bellfort Avenue, to the east by Comal Street, to the south by Reed Road, and to the west by Texas Route 288

 Type of transfer intended